 To what extent do descriptions of independence and dependence reflect an ableist discourse in art education?

 In the documents analysed independence is prioritised as the preferred and naturalised state for learners.
 This is promoted as defining successful art education inside and outside of school through practical art activities but also through engagement with museums and galleries.
 This emphasis on independence frames the art teacher as a facilitator of independent learning and designer of tasks that scaffold independence.
 Although there are merits in independent work this masks the importance of co-design and the relational dimension of pedagogies in art education where learners and teachers might work together with and through material forms of knowing.
 The absence of the art teacher, particularly in the images described, creates a normative fiction associating independence with ability.
-This is particularly problematic when positioned alongside the rich descriptions adults working with those described as having special educational needs.
+This is particularly problematic when positioned alongside the rich descriptions of adults working with those described as having special educational needs.
 Independence as a preferred state and one that defines success in art education creates a problematic context for support and dependency.
 Independence is an aspiration and dependence therefore becomes implicitly undesirable as it is detached from examples of the highest levels of achievement in art education.

 The absence of the teacher in the examples of independence normalizes a preference for this state and erases the art teacher from direct interactions with pupils.
 The subsequent descriptions of support for children with special educational needs appear excessive to this imperative to work unaided.
 Although collaboration between pupils is valued in text and image the detailed descriptions of support by teachers and support workers negate peer interactions as relationships are dominated by those with teacher and support worker.
 Pupils with special educational needs appear isolated from their peers by these descriptions of dependency and extensive adult support.